Where, Who the Latest Bowl Projections Have Nebraska Playing

 Big Ten Bowl Order

-Nebraska is currently tied for eighth in the Big Ten standings at 4-4.
+Nebraska finished tied for 10th in the Big Ten standings at 4-5.
 The league's bowl ties are listed below, but keep in mind that College Football Playoff teams are removed from these.
-Meaning, Indiana and Ohio State are not likely to fill any of these spots.
+Meaning, Indiana and Ohio State will not fill any of these spots.

 - Citrus (formerly Capital One) vs. SEC